- Posts by Kenneth R. BermanPartner

-Kenneth R. Berman is a partner in Nutter's Litigation Department and co-chairs the firm’s Business Litigation practice group.
-He is a seasoned litigator representing clients in complex business and commercial cases ...
+Kenneth R. Berman is a partner in Nutter’s Litigation Department.
+He co-chairs the firm’s Business Litigation Practice Group and chairs the firm’s Pro Bono Committee.
+Ken is a seasoned litigator representing clients in ...

 Last week, a sharply divided Federal Circuit, acting en banc (6-5), decided SCA Hygiene Products Aktiebolag v.
 First Quality Baby Products, LLC to the delight of accused infringers.
 Laches remains a defense to damage claims in patent infringement cases, even for damages sustained within six years before filing suit, despite the Supreme Court’s decision last year in Petrella v.
 Metro-Goldwyn-Mayer, Inc., which eliminated that defense for damage claims in copyright cases.
 The Federal Circuit also overruled prior precedent and held that laches may bar prospective injunctive relief.
 As a result, patent owners should put alleged infringers on notice and not wait to pursue their claims.